bibhash112/PRT/faq.md

 <img src="images/qualitystatus.png" width="1200px">

--   User needs to check with Application admin as he needs to subscribe himself for the application admin ad group from ADAM (http://adam.cisco.com/).
+-   User needs to check with Application admin as he needs to subscribe himself for the application admin ad group from [ADAM](http://adam.cisco.com/).

 ### <a id="29"> </a> While  migrating a project from ANT to MAVEN, user will need to upload jars to Cisco Repository.